DeDiamondPro/AQLARP/documentation/src/ch06-01-installing-software.md

 ```console
 $ ros2 launch aqlarp_main aqlarp.launch.py
 ```
-To control the robot you will have to connect a ps4 controller, you can either do this by using a cable and connecting it using one of the USB ports, or alternatively you can use the instructions in the next part to connect the ps4 controller wirelessly.
+To control the robot you will have to connect a ps4 controller.
+You can either do this by using a cable and connecting it using one of the USB ports, or alternatively you can use the instructions in the next part to connect the ps4 controller wirelessly.

 The controls for AQLARP are as follows:
 - Playstation button: start and stop the servos